twhalsema/walman/README.md

 <b>Step 2:</b>
 Copy the `wallet_test.sh` file to the `/home/oracle/wallets` directory on whatever server you intend to use as your <b>Walman</b> server.
 This server must have the full Oracle client installed with access to `sqlplus` and `mkstore` utilities.
-This directory will be used by `walman.py` to store locally generated Oracle Wallet files.
+This directory will be used by `walman.py` to store locally generated Oracle wallet files.
 However, if you need to use a different location, instructions will be provided later on how to do this.
 For now, copy `wallet_test.sh` to whatever directory you will use for this purpose.

 <b>Step 3:</b>
 Copy the `walman.py` file to your <b>Walman</b> server.